LUISMAGAIVER341/Kiwi/README.md

 # Kiwi
-The Kiwi Flavour for Typescript
+The Kiwi Flavour for Javascript